Why Learning Choreography Will Improve Your Dancing

 But if you have not grown up listening to Arabic and other MENATH (Middle Eastern, North African, Turkish, Hellenic) music, if you did not spend evenings dancing in the home with your aunties and cousins, then knowing how to move to the music, understanding the nuances, and having movement vocabulary from which to draw upon in your own body is going to be a challenge.

-Because many people come to belly dance as an adult, learning those embodied reactions to music, sentiment, and lyrics comes far less naturally, especially because most dancers who study this dance form as a serious hobby are not from MENATH cultures.
+Because many people come to belly dance as adults, learning those embodied reactions to music, sentiment, and lyrics comes far less naturally, especially because most dancers who study this dance form as a serious hobby are not from MENATH cultures.

 6. Be a Part of a Living Legacy